 Tuft & Needle was one of the early entrants in the bed-in-a-box industry and has achieved tremendous success ever since.
 The company even caught the eye of the mattress giant Serta Simmons in the form of an acquisition in early 2018.
 Let’s cover the areas in which the Original T&N mattress beats out the Puffy mattress.

 The Tuft & Needle mattress is comprised of just two layers of foam.
 For the base layer, the bed uses a dense support foam and for the top layer, it uses what the company calls its “T&N Adaptive Foam,” which is just a proprietary foam.
 However, unlike the proprietary foam top layer the Puffy mattress uses, the T&N top layer has more of a pure play neutral-foam feel.
 By neutral, we mean the bed is soft and comfortable like memory foam, but it doesn’t quite contour and hug your body the way memory foam does.

 It’s important to note, there’s no winner or loser when it comes to feel.
 Every sleeper has different preferences.
 Some folks swear by memory foam and others hate it.
 Same thing with a neutral-foam feel.
-Some people like it and some people would rather have memory foam or an innerspring bed.
+Some people like it and some people would rather have memory foam or an innerspring mattress.
 Still, in our experience, it seems like most people like soft, neutral foam, like the T&N top layer.
 It’s just a little less divisive than memory foam.